Returns, Payments, Credits and Refunds

 Pay in Person:

-• Pay by cash, check, or money order at one of our office locations.
+• Pay by check or money order at one of our office locations.
+NO cash payments will be accepted.

 How long does it take for a tax payment to clear?